Skip to main content

 Where It Breaks Down

-• Rate and context limits.
-Complex multi-step workflows with many screen transitions can exceed the agent's visual context window.
+• Context and reliability limits.
+Complex multi-step workflows with many screen transitions can exceed the agent's visual context or create ambiguous actions.

 • Unpredictable UI.
 Dynamic interfaces, modals, loading states, and non-standard UI components can confuse the visual interpretation layer.